adevinta/vulcan-api/README.md

 docker run -v `pwd`/custom.toml:/app/config.toml va
 ```

-## Genrating the asynchronous API models
+## Generating the asynchronous API models

 The structures representing the data models of the async API in go are
 automatically generated.
-To update the models run this command in the root of
+To update the models run this command from root of
 the repository:

 ```bash